marbl/MetagenomeScope/README.md

 mgsc -i [path to your assembly graph] -o [output directory name]
 ```

+The output directory will contain an `index.html` file that can be opened in
+most modern web browsers.
+(The file points to other resources within the
+directory, so please don't move it out of the directory.)

 #### What types of assembly graphs can I use as input?

 Currently, this supports